How to Introduce ActivTrak to your Organization

 After you’ve explained ActivTrak and your goals to the leaders in your organization, we recommend inviting employees to a “town hall” style meeting where you can explain the goals you have for using ActivTrak and answer their questions.

-To help you communicate ActivTrak to your organization, we’ve developed a set of templates geared towards addressing questions that employees and managers are likely to have.
+To help you communicate ActivTrak to your organization, we’ve developed a set of templates geared toward addressing questions that employees and managers are likely to have.
 Keep in mind, these are templates that can be customized to best suit your organization and goals.

 Ensure Culture Comes First: